A to Z Symptom: Dizziness

 Vertigo is usually associated with a vestibular disorder (a dysfunction of the balance organs of the inner ear) or central vestibular disorder (a dysfunction of one or more parts of the central nervous system that help process balance and spatial information).
 Inflammation, fluid build-up, and infections of the inner ear are common causes of vertigo, along with a condition called benign paroxysmal positional vertigo (BPPV) and migraines.

-Finally, disequilibrium, or loss of balance, can be caused by inner ear problems; joint, muscle, or sensory disorders; neurological conditions; and even certain medications.
+Finally, disequilibrium, or loss of balance, can be caused by inner ear problems; joint, muscle, or sensory disorders; neurological conditions; and even some medicines.

 Keep in Mind

-Dizziness can sometimes indicate a more serious health problem, so it's important to seek medical help for repeated dizzy spells.
-How a doctor treats dizziness will depend upon the cause and specific symptoms.
+Dizziness can sometimes be the sign of a more serious health problem, so it's important to get medical help for repeated dizzy spells.
+How a doctor treats dizziness will depend upon its cause and specific symptoms.

 All A to Z dictionary entries are regularly reviewed by KidsHealth medical experts.